Wedding Day Timeline: Everything You Need to Know

 Time: 5 minutes

 Keep the energy high by transitioning straight into your first dance with your bride or groom.
-You can certainly choose tdo dance for a full song, or ask your band or DJ to fade out about two minutes in.
-Also, if you think your crowd will be itching to get on the dance floor, you can also schedule a dance set consisting of three to five songs after the first dance to get the party started before dinner.
+You can certainly choose to dance for a full song, or you can ask your band or DJ to fade out the song about two minutes in.
+If you think your crowd will be itching to get on the dance floor, you can also schedule a dance set consisting of three to five songs after the first dance to get the party started before dinner.

 WELCOME TOASTS